-Carotid intima-media thickness (CIMT) measurement is a noninvasive test that historically has used B-mode ultrasound to measure the lining of the carotid arteries.
-Data currently available has been validated using imaging obtained from B-mode ultrasound.
-As magnetic resonance imaging (MRI) has become increasingly available this technology now offers a novel application to obtain CIMT imaging (De Groot 2022).
+Carotid intima-media thickness (CIMT) measurement is a noninvasive test that uses B-mode ultrasound to measure the lining of the carotid arteries.
 CIMT is utilized as a marker of subclinical atherosclerosis, and its measurement has been suggested as a cardiovascular risk screening approach.
 The intima is the innermost layer of an artery, while the media is its middle layer.
 Routinely, carotid ultrasonography has been utilized for the examination of ischemic cerebrovascular symptoms.
-In the context of risk stratification including carotid ultrasonography, the intima-media thickness is assessed to detect preclinical or subclinical cardiovascular disease.
+In the context of risk stratification including carotid ultrasonography, the intima-media thickness is assessed in order to detect preclinical or subclinical cardiovascular disease.
 The results are evaluated for any thickening or indications of anatomical alterations resulting from early atherosclerosis.
 Detection and monitoring of intima-medial thickening may allow for earlier intervention and/or monitoring of disease progression.

-The CIMT is thought to be a surrogate marker with clinical correlation to risk of development of coronary atherosclerosis when increased thickness is identified.
+The CIMT is thought to be a surrogate marker for atherosclerosis, as it correlates with the presence of coronary atherosclerosis.
 This has led to the theory that it may be a separate marker from the traditional risk factors for cardiovascular disease and stroke.
-It is unclear whether measuring CIMT provides an advantage over traditional risk factors or whether treatment guided by this test influences clinical outcomes.
+Cigarette smoking, high blood pressure, elevated serum total and LDL cholesterol, low serum HDL cholesterol, diabetes mellitus, and advancing age are the major independent risk factors.
+Obesity, a family history of premature coronary heart disease (CHD), and physical inactivity are additional risk factors.
+It is unclear whether measuring CIMT provides an advantage over traditional risk factors or whether treatment guided by this test has an effect on clinical outcomes.

-The evidence includes large cohort studies and systematic reviews for individuals undergoing cardiac risk assessment determined by ultrasonic measurement of CIMT.
+The evidence includes large cohort studies and systematic reviews for individuals undergoing cardiac risk assessment who receive ultrasonic measurement of CIMT.
 Accuracy and morbidity are relevant outcomes.
 Numerous commonly used markers for coronary heart disease and the risk of future cardiovascular events have been linked by some studies to elevated CIMT.
-The lack of consistent scan protocols and application to clinical practice impact the ability to assess CIMT as a predictor of cardiovascular disease (CVD).